starsurfer87/Race-Results-Tracker/README.md

 This application will keep track of an athlete's race results and allow them to view their progress over time with respect to their goals.
-The key idea is that athletes and their coaches will be able to use the app to analyze the athlete's results over time in two main ways:
+The key idea is that athletes and their coaches will be able to use the app to analyze the athlete's results and progress in the following ways:
+- get an overview of all their results for a particular **event**
 - determine how they have progressed in a particular **event** by seeing their current personal best with respect to all past personal bests and their goal time
-- determine how they have done at a particular **competition** over time by being able to view and compare all **races** at that **competition** in current and past years
+- get statistics that will help them work towards their goal times

 Additionally, easy access to race result statistics is useful when registering for competitions or filling out applications.
 While this project will focus on track races specifically, it could be